Jef-DS/belpost/README.md

-This module provides a field that can contain a Belgian Postal code.
+This module provides a field that contains a Belgian Postal code.
+Step 2:
+Purpose: Show an existing Belpost Entity
+Description: An existing (in the database) Entity must show on url /belpost/<id>
+Test1: insert a postal code in the database and show it on /belpost/id with both the postal code and the city

 Step 1:
 Purpose: Create BelPost table in database